kayicp/dhisper/DesignDocument.md

 ```
 Authorization is enforced during mutating operations like `kay4_create`.

-Caller will provide `Authorization`, then the canister will store the `Authorized` if the authorization process passed.
+Caller will provide `Authorization`, and if it passed, then the canister will store the `Authorized`.

 Used for: